Brivost/ENGS90_Software/README.md

     -v [optional: run validation protocol, defaults to False] -p [optional: specifies Arduino port, defaults to COM4] -n [optional: NxN grid number, defaults to 3 (3x3 grid)]`
 <br><br>
-Detailed experimental protocol for how our data was collected is contained in the Appendix of our final report
+Detailed experimental protocol for how data was collected is contained in the Appendix of the Final Rport

 ## process_raw.py
 Serves two functions: